Sitecore/Sitecore.Demo.Scenarios/play-summit-xm-cloud/03. Content Personalization/01. Embedded Personalization Example/README.md

 	![Default content displayed on page](./media/ep_landing_pages_default.png)

-1. Next, click on the "Explore sessions" button to view the /sessions page and trigger a different persolization variant.
+1. Next, click on the "Explore sessions" button to view the /sessions page and trigger a different personalization variant.

     ![Click on button to view page](./media/ep_landing_pages_sessions.png)